tsemuchen/ece539_project/README.md

 - Feature extraction and fine-tuning pipeline for transfer learning.
 - Evaluation of model performance on specific datasets.
-- Currently supports DenseNet121, with plans for future expansions to other pre-trained models (e.g., ResNet, VGG).
+- Currently supports DenseNet121 and Inception V3, with plans for future expansions to other pre-trained models (e.g., ResNet, VGG).